2024 Grunin Prize for Law and Social Entrepreneurship

 Steve Valdes-Robles

-Steve holds a B.A. from the University of Notre Dame, a J.D. from the University of Pennsylvania Law School and is a member of the New York bar.
+Steve holds a B.A., with honors, from the University of Notre Dame and a JD, with honors, from the University of Pennsylvania Law School, where he was a member of the Law Review.

 Amelie Baudot headshot